 “Starting over is not easy but when people appear on your way to stand by your side, people whose hearts are filled with humanity and love for others even without personal knowledge of them, this is something that proves their nobility and generosity and moral character.
 Thank you for being there in our first steps to build our new life.
 Thank you for your support.
 For me and my family, I will not forget what you have done for us and I wish, in my name and in the name of every member of my family, that you will always be a source of happiness and inspiration for everyone.
 With my sincere respect and appreciation to everyone, I am Khadija Suliman.”

 The family is a blessing: smart, resourceful, hardworking and are anxious to become self-sufficient.
 Please keep them in your prayers.

-Our parish purse ministry allows us to fill purses/bags with toiletries and other items that we distribute to people who are experiencing homelessness or transitioning from a shelter to living on their own.
+The parish purse ministry fills purses/bags with toiletries and other items that are distributed to people who are experiencing homelessness or transitioning from a shelter to living on their own.

 Lunch in the Park 2019-05-04

 Ginger Smith raises funds by making and selling soups, jams, relishes and more to benefit the Copprome Orphanage in Honduras.
 She travels to Honduras twice a year to provide food, friendship and gifts for the children.
 For more information about Soup-To-Go or the Copprome Orphanage, contact Ginger at firstname.lastname@example.org,